Indicative conditionals: from three to four values

-\paragraph{De Finetti (kinda).} In the case of CNg, working first with DFg was quite instructive, since it allowed use to first study the implication-free fragment of our full language.
+In the preceding cases of CNg and Fg, starting with DFg was quite instructive, since it allowed use to first study the implication-free fragment of our full language.
 Here, it seems reasonable to proceed similarly.

-However, the change of the negation operator compromises the definability results above and, in particular, the definability of $\to_\mathsf{DF}$.
-We will later return to this.
-For now, we may define DFf as the logic induced by $(\mathbf{DFf}_4, \{\top, \tv\})$, where $\mathbf{DFf}_4 := (A_4; -, \land_\mathsf{K}, \lor_\mathsf{K}, \top)$\footnote{Philosophically, it is clear that De Finetti's logic is \emph{not} captured by having the strong Kleene operations and adding a negation: this seems more like an accidental feature that holds in the DF and DFg cases.
-Rather, one should consider the full modified language $-, \land_\mathsf{K}, \lor_\mathsf{K}, \to_\mathsf{DF}$.
-However, we are interested in this variation of DF because in provides some background for the next case studies.
-One could also provide some philosophical vindication of this setting (see below).}. \\
+However, the change of the negation operator compromises the definability results above and, in particular, the definability of $\to_\mathsf{DF}$ in terms of the remaining operations in the language.
+Philosophically, it is then clear that De Finetti's logic is \emph{not} captured by having the strong Kleene operations and adding \emph{some} negation: this seems more like an accidental feature that holds in the DF and DFg cases.
+Moreover, and surprisingly enough, it turns out that: